 Welcome to Fort Pierce Inlet State Park

 The shores and coastal waters at this park provide an abundance of recreational opportunities.
 The breathtakingly beautiful half-mile beach welcomes visitors for swimming, snorkeling, surfing, and scuba diving.
 Beachcombing, picnicking, or just relaxing on the sand are also popular activities.
 Dynamite Point was once the training site for WWII Navy Frogmen, but is now a haven for birdwatchers.
 Along the south end of the park, Fort Pierce Inlet is a popular place for anglers to catch their dinners.
 Jack Island Preserve, located one mile north of the park, has trails for hiking, bicycling, and nature study.
-At the west end of the Marsh Rabbit Run Trail, visitors can climb an observation tower to get a bird's-eye view of Indian River and the island.
+At the west end of the Marsh Rabbit Run Trail, visitors can climb an observation tower to get a bird's-eye-view of the Indian River and the island.
 A primitive youth/group campground is available on a reservation basis; please call the park.
-Located four miles east of Fort Pierce, via North Causeway.